 Here’s the thing about your airport carry-on.
 You don’t want to overpack it.
-While there are some items you definitely need to consider (more in a moment), there are some things you don’t, as you aren’t allowed certain items anyway, and you don’t want to do yourself an injury when carrying it around.
+While there are some items you need to consider (more in a moment), there are some things you don’t, as you aren’t allowed certain items anyway, and you don’t want to injure yourself when carrying it around.

 You might also consider bringing other medications, such as those related to air sickness and even anxiety if air travel gives you a case of the jitters.

 Bring a book or two, a few magazines, or your iPod to listen to some tunes.
 Especially on a long flight, you want something to distract you, especially if the person sitting next to you refuses to hold a conversation, and you have seen the in-flight movie a hundred times before.

-Tell them you need to sleep, and whether you do drift off or not, you can still dig out your eye mask, earplugs, and inflatable pillow, so they get the message that their boring waffle now has to come to an end.
+Tell them you need to sleep, and whether you drift off or not, you can still dig out your eye mask, earplugs, and inflatable pillow, so they get the message that their boring waffle now has to come to an end.

-- Drink and food.
-Airplane food is notoriously bad and expensive, so bring your own.
-You need to stay hydrated when traveling anyway, as air flight can dehydrate you, and especially on a long flight, you are going to get the munchies at some point en route.
+Aeroplane food is notoriously bad and expensive, so bring your own.
+It would help if you stay hydrated when traveling anyway, as air flight can dehydrate you, and especially on a long flight, you are going to get the munchies at some point en route.

 Bring a disposable water bottle, fill it up when needed, and stave off hunger with nutritious snacks that stop your energy from flagging.